Feo's Stuff HORROR / THRILLER

 EXORCIST: THE BEGINNING starts out with a priest (Matti Ristinen) in the African desert.
 He walks among the bodies of the dead, some fresh, some in advance stages of decay.
 Ravens - carrion birds - fly around and eat the dead.
 The priest suffers injuries and is horrified at the carnage.
 He spies an odd carved trinket and picks it off of a dead soldier.
 There is a flapping of wings and as he turns toward the sound, all behind him are the soldiers - no longer laying about on the ground, but all crucified, their bodies and crosses upside down in the sand.

 Now we cut ahead to 1949 and Cairo, Egypt.
 A filthy white man in disarray drinks and tolerates the dishonest badgering of a peasant boy.
-A well dressed man named Semelier (Ben Cross: THE UNHOLY, DARK SHADOWS [TV-1990], HELLFIRE [TV]) comes up and says,
+A well dressed man named Semelier (Ben Cross: THE UNHOLY, NIGHTLIFE, DARK SHADOWS [TV-1990], HELLFIRE [TV], LIVE WIRE, 20,000 LEAGUES UNDER THE SEA [1997], THE INVADER [1997]) comes up and says,

 "What is your pleasure, sir?"

-No!
-No!
-He snearfully addresses him as "Father Merrin."
-(Stellan Skarsgård: DEEP BLUE SEA, THE GLASS HOUSE, CITY OF GHOSTS)
+He sneerfully addresses him as "Father Merrin."
+Pff!
+(Stellan Skarsgård: DEEP BLUE SEA)

-"I'm not a Father anymore," he tells his visitor.
+"I'm not a Father anymore," filthy white man tells his visitor.
 Semelier has a proposition for him all the same.
 Deep in the Nairobi desert, archeologists have uncovered a 1,500 year old Catholic Church in seemingly perfect condition.
 Merrin tells his visitor that's impossible as there were no Catholic churches that deep into Africa 1,500 years ago.

 "Nevertheless," Semelier says.
 "It exists."